STIPlab/hackathon/README.md

 data_github = pd.read_csv(url)
 ```

-To easily load the data in R you can also use the following code:
+To load the data in R you can also use the following code:

 ```bash
 library(RCurl)